Glenrothes: Early known settlement

-There are a number of historic mansions in Glenrothes.
+There are a number of historical country houses in Glenrothes.
 Balbirnie House, a category-A listed Georgian period building, was bought along with its grounds in 1969 by the Glenrothes Development Corporation (GDC) from the Balfour family to be developed as Balbirnie Country Park and Golf Course.
 The house was later occupied and restored by the GDC in 1981, to stop the property falling into disrepair.
 This led to private investor interest, and the house was converted into a four-star hotel in 1989.
 The B-listed former stable block of the house was converted into a craft centre.
 Balgeddie House, a C-Listed former residence of Sir Robert Spencer Nairn located in the northwest of the town and built in the 1930s, has also been converted into a hotel.
 Leslie House, the category-A listed 17th century former home of the Earl of Rothes (Clan Leslie), became a care home for the elderly in 1945; owned by the Church of Scotland.
 The building was in the process of being renovated, when the interior and roof of the house were destroyed by a fire in February 2009.
-However, the mansion was restored by late 2024, sub-divided into flats and is now re-occupied.
+However, the mansion was restored by late 2024, sub-divided into flats and since re-occupied.
 Much of the former grounds of Leslie House have been used to create Riverside Park.
 Collydean precinct hosts a ruin of a 17th-century house called Pitcairn House which was built for and first occupied by Archibald Pitcairne, a famous Scottish physician.

 The land which Glenrothes now occupies was largely agricultural, and once contained a number of small rural communities and the hamlets of Cadham, Carlton and Woodside.
 Cadham Village (formally known as Coalhill) was originally a colliery village where mining was carried out from before 1730 until the late 1800s.
 Tullis Russell Ltd further developed and expanded the settlement around the 1920s to house workers at its nearby paper mills.
 It was designated a Conservation Area in 1985.
 The area now known as Woodside was at one time two small settlements, Woodside and Carleton.
 Woodside developed north of the Woodside Inn, a coaching inn that established along the Kirkcaldy to Cupar (A92) road.
 Carlton was south of the Woodside Inn concentrated around Well Road and the Mustard Seed Hall.
 In 1841 Woodside was recorded as having 29 houses and 135 inhabitants and doubled in size during the Victorian period with further expansion in the 1920s.